-- 1 semi-boneless leg of lamb (see note above), trimmed and tied (about 6 to 8 pounds after trimming)
+- 1 semi-boneless leg of lamb (see above), trimmed and tied (about 6 to 8 pounds after trimming)

 - 1 tsp. fresh rosemary leaves, finely chopped